abinit/abinit/doc/tutorial/lattice_model.md

 {% dialog tests/tutomultibinit/Input/tmulti1_3.in %}

-you can visualize your simulation with agate software:
+you can visualize your dynamic with the agate software:

     agate < multi1_3.out_HIST.nc